BlockSecCA/ubuntu-shell-mcp/README.md

+# ⚠️ DEPRECATED - This Repository Has Been Superseded

+This repository (`ubuntu-shell-mcp`) has been superseded by **generic-ssh-mcp**, which provides:

+- **Multiple system support**: Connect to multiple SSH servers simultaneously with unique tool names
+- **Configurable command wrappers**: Optional wrappers like `srt`, `timeout`, or direct bash execution
+- **Flexible naming**: Tool names follow `{wrapper}-{system}` pattern (e.g., `ssh-ubuntupc`, `srt-prodserver`)
+- **Build script automation**: Generate multiple `.mcpb` files from templates
+- **Same SSH2 performance**: Maintains persistent connections and all performance benefits

+## Migration Path

+The new generic-ssh-mcp is not yet published on GitHub.
+Once published, migration will involve:

+1. Uninstall this extension from Claude Desktop
+2. Install generic-ssh-mcp
+3. Configure for your systems using the build script
+4. Deploy multiple instances if needed

+## Current Status

+**This repository remains functional** but will not receive further updates.
+All future development happens in generic-ssh-mcp.

+## For Questions

+Contact the maintainer for migration guidance when generic-ssh-mcp is published.

+---

 # Ubuntu Shell MCP Extension (SSH2 Version)

 Execute bash commands on a remote Ubuntu server from Claude Desktop via persistent SSH connection.